 (This article may or may not contain affiliate links.
 What does that mean?)

-With free attractions and some of the world’s top museums, visiting Washington, D.C. with kids is one of the best vacations for a family.
+With free attractions and some of the world’s best museums, visiting Washington, D.C. with kids is one of the best family vacations.
 But somehow, despite all the benefits of this kid-friendly vacation spot, our family found ourselves wandering around the National Mall, two miles from our hotel, with no food in sight.

 This is crazy because my family likes to plan.
 Whether we’re deciding what bathroom vanity to buy, tracking baby diapers, or — yes — planning a vacation, we drag out the spreadsheets and research and dive in.
 But sometimes that’s not enough.
 Sometimes it’s the cold, hard (hungry, grumpy) voice of experience that gives you the best tips for a great family vacation.